jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 There was a certain *n-to-n* relationship between products.
 A functional domain could be *missing* a layer, an app could use *multiple* functional domains, a single functional domain could have multiple front-ends.

-It made more sense there, to make the [main layer](layers.md) the first subdivision, and drop in the *functional domains* there.
+It made more sense there, to make the [main layer](layers.md) the first subdivision, and drop in the functional domains in there.

 ### 1st Domain then Layer

-In other projects, putting the domain 1st and the [layer](layers.md) 2nd might make more sense:
+In other projects, putting the functional domain 1st and the [layer](layers.md) 2nd might make more sense:

 - JJ.__Calendar__.Data
 - JJ.__Calendar__.Business